 - 1. Preparation of the assay-mix - 2.
-Preparation of membrane suspension in assay-mix, in case of inhibition studies addition of a known substrate, distribution onto microplates - 3.
+Preparation of membrane suspension in assay-mix, distribution onto microplates - 3.
 Serial dilution of the drugs to be assayed, addition of reagents to the plate wells - 4.
-Preincubation at 37 °C, starting the assay by the addition of MgATP - 5.
-Incubation at 37 °C, termination of the ATPase activity by SDS - 6.
+Preincubation at the incubation temperature, starting the assay by the addition of MgATP - 5.
+Incubation at the incubation temperature, termination of the ATPase activity by SDS at the end of the incubation time - 6.
 Measurement of the Pi liberation by spectrophotometry - 7.
 Calculation of the results by using the OD values, compared to standard phosphate concentrations